GPT-5.5 vs Claude Opus 4.7 vs Gemini 3.1 Pro: The Updated 2026 Frontier Head-to-Head

 Results

-Model Coding Reasoning Extraction Creative Avg cost/req Notes
+Model Coding Reasoning Extraction Creative Avg cost/req Avg latency

 What Actually Happened

-We ran the structured battery on 2026-05-25 and added Gemini 3.1 Pro on a 2026-05-26 rerun once its Pro-tier quota cleared.
+We ran the structured battery on 2026-05-30 against the current frontier trio.
 The structured tasks and the creative task told two very different stories.

-The lesson holds: a single "best model" verdict is marketing, not engineering.
-On structured work these two frontier models are interchangeable on correctness and the decision comes down to cost — and on a brutal formal-constraint task, frontier pedigree bought nothing.
+The lesson holds, with one update: a single "best model" verdict is marketing, not engineering.
+On structured work the three frontier models are interchangeable on correctness and the decision comes down to cost and latency — and on a brutal formal-constraint task, GPT-5.5 was the only one that actually followed all the rules.

 Cost Context

 Frontier quality comes at frontier prices, and the three models do not price identically.
-We deliberately keep dollar figures out of this post because provider pricing drifts and we refuse to hardcode invented numbers.
-The full cost-per-quality math for this exact model trio is the subject of our May 30 frontier-tax refresh — that's where we turn "who won" into "what did a quality point cost."
+GPT-5.5 cost roughly 2.2x what Opus 4.7 did on average and ~6x what Gemini 3.1 Pro did — driven mostly by GPT-5.5's higher output-token count on the creative task (1,169 output tokens vs. Opus's 236 and Gemini's 117).
+The full cost-per-quality math for this exact model trio plus the DeepSeek V4 budget tier is the subject of our May 30 frontier-tax refresh — that's where we turn "who won" into "what did a quality point cost."

 The extraction task ended in a three-way tie — all three frontier models returned the same correct JSON — so the practical takeaway writes itself: route extraction to a budget model and save the frontier tier for tasks where the gap is real.